 Given that we use cloud services more and more, using Apple’s iCloud drive or Dropbox doesn’t constitute a backup system in itself.
 That being said, you can use services like Dropbox to restore lost files if they were stored there originally.

-Data archiving is very different that backup.
+Data archiving is very different from backup.
 You can think of it as cold storage of files you don’t need access to on a regular basis.
-With data archives you can recover files that may have otherwise been lost by overwriting backups with more recent versions.
+With data archives, you can recover files that may have otherwise been lost by overwriting backups with more recent versions.
 One solution is called ChronoSync.

 So there you have it.
+Hopefully by now, you know how to backup your computer.
 Remember the 3-2-1 law and make sure to setup your systems for automatic backups on daily, weekly and monthly schedules.

-If you have any additional ideas for secure backup solutions that I did not cover in this article, please share your thoughts in the comment section below.
+If you have any additional ideas for how to backup your computer securely that we did not cover in this article, please share your thoughts in the comment section below.